Kodo Group Current Situation Update

 We hope you are safe and well.

 On May 25, 2020, the government announced that it was ending the State of Emergency in place nationwide to prevent the spread of COVID-19.
-In light of this change, In line with this order, the entire Kodo Group (Kodo Taiko Performing Arts Ensemble, Kitamaesen Co., Ltd., Kodo Cultural Foundation, Otodaiku Ltd.) is doing its utmost to maintain the safety of our members, families, and our local community.
+After this change, the entire Kodo Group (Kodo Taiko Performing Arts Ensemble, Kitamaesen Co., Ltd., Kodo Cultural Foundation, Otodaiku Ltd.) will continue to do its utmost to maintain the safety of our members, families, and our local community.
 We have the following measures in place:

 1. COVID-19 prevention measures